sebastian89n/code-learning-hub/spring/README.md

 - **spring-context** - Spring Context related modules
 - **spring-data-jpa** - examples of JPA mapping, Spring Data repositories etc.
 - **spring-mvc** examples of Spring MVC.
 Uses spring-data-jpa module for DAO.

-## Spring Framework

-The Spring Framework is a comprehensive and widely used framework for building Java-based enterprise applications.
-It provides a vast array of features and modules that simplify the development of complex, scalable, and maintainable applications.
-Spring promotes good programming practices, such as modularity, testability, and reusability, and it is known for its ability to simplify common enterprise tasks.
-Below, you'll find an overview of the Spring framework and some of the most common Spring modules.

 ## Overview